Who says it never Raines in L.A?

 You can't tell with her face all scrunched up, but the person in the above photo is actress Ella Raines, who appeared in such films as Brute Force, The Web, and Phantom Lady.
 Here she makes a July 1943 cameo in the pool at the Town House Hotel in Los Angeles, which was famous for its water nymphs that frolicked as guests in the hotel bar watched through plate glass.
 We've featured the Town House pool before, and those shots are worth a look.
 Just click the keywords below and scroll.

 I always appreciate attention from a handsome lifeguard, but I think someone's drowning over there.

-Above, U.S. born actress Ella Raines lounges in her bathing suit in this summery image from around 1945.
+Above, U.S. born actress Ella Raines lounges in her bathing suit in this summery image from 1943 made in Los Angeles at the Town House Hotel.
+Later she'd take a dip in the pool.
 Raines appeared in such films as Phantom Lady, Impact, and Brute Force, before transitioning to television in the 1950s.
 We talked about her 1947 film noir The Web a few years ago and you can read about that here.

 Was it self-defense or murder?
 That’s always the question.